 Legal frameworks involved.
 Consider the jurisdictional legal frameworks of the requestor, Contracted Party/Parties, and the data subject, and how this may affect potential disclosures.

-If, based on consideration of the above factors, the authorization provider determines that the requestor’s legitimate interest is not outweighed by the interests or fundamental rights and freedoms of the data subject, the data shall be disclosed.
+If, based on consideration of the above factors, the Contracted Party determines that the requestor’s legitimate interest is not outweighed by the interests or fundamental rights and freedoms of the data subject, the data shall be disclosed.
 The rationale for the approval should be documented.

-If, based on consideration of the above factors, the authorization provider determines that the requestor’s legitimate interest is outweighed by the interests or fundamental rights and freedoms of the data subject, the request may be denied.
+If, based on consideration of the above factors, the Contracted Party determines that the requestor’s legitimate interest is outweighed by the interests or fundamental rights and freedoms of the data subject, the request may be denied.
 The rationale for the denial MUST be documented and MUST be communicated to the requestor, with care taken to ensure that no personal data is revealed to the requestor within this explanation.

 The application of the balancing test and factors considered in paragraph 6 should be revised as appropriate to address applicable case law interpreting GDPR, guidelines issued by the EDPB or revisions to GDPR that may occur in the future.